 While Congress enacts a law, the courts interpret it.
-A particular decision of the court is often referred to as a holding.
-Holdings of higher courts must be followed by the lower courts in the system, which is often referred to as the doctrine of stare decisis.
+A particular decision of the court is called a holding.
+Holdings of higher courts must be followed by the lower courts in the system, known as the doctrine of stare decisis.

 As the highest court in the land, the US Supreme Court ultimately decides what the law actually means, especially as it applies to the case before it.
 A decision by the US Supreme Court is precedential throughout the United States.

 Beneath the Supreme Court are 2 sets of court systems in which a tax decision can be appealed.
 The 1st system consists of the regional Courts of Appeal that cover 12 major regions of the United States.
 Rulings by these Courts of Appeal have precedence only for the region for which they serve.
 The lowest level of the system consists of the District Courts whose rulings address a specific case and are not precedential.
 However, only a US District Court allows a jury trial.

 If the taxpayer is unsatisfied with a decision made by the IRS, then the taxpayer can take the case to a court of original jurisdiction, of which there are 4 to choose from: Federal District Court, US Court of Federal Claims, US Tax Court, Small Cases Division of the US Tax Court.
 However, decisions made by the Small Cases Division are not published nor can they be appealed, either by the taxpayer or by the IRS.
 Only cases that involve disputes of $50,000 or less may be taken up by the Small Cases Division.